Skip to Content

 There’s also an area where you can paint your own pottery, but you need to buy the pottery first.
 They had a variety of Mexican-themed items as well as things like Pokemon.

-Hyatt Ziva Los Cabos Pottery
+Hyatt Ziva Los Cabos Resort Review: My son enjoyed pottery painting.

-My son chose a pottery box and he loved the whole experience.
+My son chose a pottery box, and he loved the whole experience.
 Photo credit: Marcie Cheung

 Beach Activities

-You’ll see a bunch of beach vendors but they are NOT associated with the resort.
-They are literally located steps away from the resort though.
+You’ll see a bunch of beach vendors, but they are NOT associated with the resort.
+They are literally located steps away from the resort, though.

-There’s a place to do beach massages (wearing a swimsuit) and it’s $60/hour.
+There’s a place to do beach massages (wearing a swimsuit), and it’s $60/hour.
 My husband did it and highly recommended it.

 There was also horseback riding for $30 per person.
 We mostly saw kids doing it and parents walking nearby.